jnguyen1098/pigment/README.md

 [![License: ISC][isc_shield]][isc_link]
 [![CC BY-SA 4.0][cc-by-shield]][cc-by]

-The problem of splitting up a skincare regime into partitions such that each partition does not interfere with itself is equivalent to the [minimal clique cover problem][clique_cover_wp], which can be transformed into the [vertex colouring of a graph][graph_colour_wp], both of which are NP-hard and thus computationally infeasible to find optimal solutions for.
+The problem of partitioning up a skincare regime into parts such that each part does not interfere with itself is equivalent to the [minimal clique cover problem][clique_cover_wp], which can be transformed into the [vertex colouring of a graph][graph_colour_wp], both of which are NP-hard and thus computationally infeasible to find optimal solutions for.
 This project